Visualize and analyze tables

 Merged view

-In the merged view, numerical columns will appear as histograms by default
+In the merged view, numerical columns appears as histograms by default

 From the merged view, you can

 • choose the join key: use the dropdown at the top left to set the column to use as the join key for the two tables.
-Typically this will be the unique identifier of each row, such as the file name of a specific example in your dataset or an incrementing index on your generated samples.
-Note that it's currently possible to select any column, which may yield illegible tables and slow queries.
+Typically this is the unique identifier of each row, such as the filename of a specific example in your dataset or an incrementing index on your generated samples.
+Note that it’s currently possible to select any column, which may yield illegible tables and slow queries.

 • concatenate instead of join: select “concatenating all tables” in this dropdown to union all the rows from both tables into one larger Table instead of joining across their columns